Immerse yourself in the spirit of this ancient place.

 Bungle Bungle Guided Tours offer a unique experience, providing guided walking tours with an Aboriginal perspective of the World Heritage-listed Purnululu National Park.
-Locally-owned, they aim to employ local Aboriginal guides who share their culture with visitors whilst on tour.

->
+Locally owned, our experienced guides showcase the cultural significance and history of the Bungle Bungle.

-> Flying by plane from Kununurra in air-conditioned comfort, with high wings offering spectacular panoramic views.
+Flying by plane from Kununurra in air-conditioned comfort, with high wings offering spectacular panoramic views.
 By helicopter the views are close-up and you can land en-route to swim in waterholes.
 Fly over Lake Kununurra, the Ord Irrigation Area, Lake Argyle, the Carr Boyd and Osmand Ranges.

 Flying in from Warmun via helicopter offers close-up views of the stunning Osmand Range and the famous orange and black striped sandstone domes in the Bungle Bungle.
 In Purnululu National Park meet your guide at the HeliSpirit for a short drive to the start of the walk.
 The Domes Walk will leave you filled with amazement as you walk amongst the famous eroded towers and black and orange banded beehive structures.